-Canada Spouse Visa
+Canada Spousal Visa Guide 2025

 If you’re a Canadian citizen or permanent resident with a spouse, common-law partner, or conjugal partner outside Canada, spousal sponsorship Canada could be an option for you to sponsor them under the Family Class or under the Spouse or Common-Law Partner in Canada Class .